THE BABY MANUAL (with a section on newborns)

 The Bible.
 This is an excellent book to read to babies and children.
 Babies like stories.
 Those in the Bible teach many good moral lessons.
 It is never to early to begin.

 Dads.
 They also love fathers to be around the birth.
 They love fathers to be around all the time!
-Don’t shoo him away, and fathers - take the day off when your baby arrive.
+Don’t shoo him away, and fathers - take the day off when your baby arrives.
 You will love babies if you give them a chance.
 They scream sometimes, and they need mother’s breast milk, but they need and want fathers.
 See Dads for more info on this.

 Drugs.
 If a mother needs drugs for the birth, okay, but don’t rush to them.
 Instead, relax and push hard and long.
 This does not harm the baby.